 This work was supported and completed under Task Agreement H8R07010001, with the Great Basin Cooperative Ecosystem Studies Unit.
 We would like to acknowledge very helpful assistance from various National Park Service personnel associated with the Mid-Atlantic Inventory and Monitoring Network.
-Particular thanks are extended to Jim Comiskey.
+Particular thanks are extended to Diane Sanzone and Scott Miller, along with Matt Nolan at the University of Alaska Fairbanks.
 We also thank John Gross, Margaret Beer, Grant Kelly, Greg McCurdy, and Heather Angeloff for all their help.
 Portions of the work were supported by the NOAA Western Regional Climate Center.